leportella/studies/DataScience/Concepts.md

 **Fat-tail**: When a histogram has a lot of values far from the mean relative to a Gaussian distribution.
 This corresponds to positive kurtosis.
 On a boxplot, many outliers suggests fat tails or possibly data entry errors, while short whiskers suggest negative kurtosis, at least if the sample size is large.

+**Interaction**: how the effects of the explanatory variable on the outcome depends on the level of another explanatory variable.

 **K-mean technique**: The k-means algorithm takes a dataset X of N points as input, together with a parameter K specifying how many clusters to create.
 The output is a set of K cluster centroids and a labeling of X that assigns each of the points in X to a